 Where does this leave the blighted strip malls of Plainfield?
 A firm like Phillips Edison would no doubt have a field day with them: the town itself is fiscally healthy and poised to grow further.
 However, the city is saturated with retail.
 Our current recession’s most enduring incarnation maybe the miles of vacant retail without a developer willing to shell out the money to refurbish it, proving that the consumerist infrastructure responded to a demand that was artificially inflated by our previously limitless access to credit.
 The consumer body is too big for its retail clothes, and, with far greater limitations to credit now in place, it may take time for us to grow back into all the empty storefronts built at a time when Americans had plugged themselves into a relentless buy-buy-buy ethos.
 In due time, this eyesore along Highway 40, Plainfield’s Main Street, will find a redeveloper, though its second life might not be strictly commercial.

-These trends are obviously not new: they precipitated the decline of Main Street retail well over a generation ago.
+These trends are obviously not new: they precipitated the decline of Main Street retail well over a generation ago, in main streets far larger than that of Plainfield.
 And shopping centers were rising and falling during the 1990s boom as well.
 I’ll conclude with the fitting opening of a favorite, obscure movie of mine, Michael Tolkin’s 1994 opus The New Age, which begins with Katherine Witmer, a successful Los Angeles graphic designer (played by Judy Davis) in an exasperated call with one of her clients:

 KATHERINE: Barry, what are you saying?
 But Barry . . .
 Barry . . . you owe me thirty-eight thousand dollars!
 Barry, Barry . . . you promised me that money.
 Well, thank you Barry.
 Good-bye, Barry.
 (Very calmly and deliberately, Katherine starts to erase all the files on her computer.)